- Duration2 weeks

 Overcome the challenges of teaching science remotely to your secondary students

-Due to COVID-19 related school closures around the world, many teachers are having to adjust their teaching.
+Due to COVID-19, secondary school students around the world are learning remotely and online.
+Many teachers are having to adjust their teaching.

 You’ll consider the issues of student engagement, time management, assessment and feedback, and the role of parents, as well as how to keep up with practical science activities.

-You’ll draw upon the resources you already have, use a variety of asynchronous teaching and learning tools, and collaborate with other teachers in designing teaching sequences.
+You’ll draw upon the resources you already have, use a variety of asynchronous teaching and learning tools, and collaborate with colleagues in designing teaching sequences.

 What will you achieve?

 By the end of the course, you‘ll be able to...

 - Design an approach to teaching secondary science, with offline and online activities to support students learning from home